 THERE ARE A FEW POSSIBLE REMEDIES AFTER A BREACH

 In a breach of contract case, there are typically a few theories of recovery, perhaps including:

 - Requiring the breaching party to fulfill the obligations outlined by the contract;

 - Obtaining monetary compensation for the damages from the breaching party and an injunction;

 - Rescinding the contract and releasing both parties from contractual obligations, especially if the breach caused serious damage to the business; or

 - Creating a new contract, plus repaying damages, especially if the breach occurred because of a misconception.

-If business owners wish to recover the damages the breach of contract caused, they must ensure they take legal action within the time limit established by the state statute of limitations.
+All theories of recovery require legal action within the time limit established by the state statute of limitations.

 WHY SHOULD BUSINESS OWNERS CONSIDER THE OUTCOME BEFOREHAND?